 The following rule is enforced and monitored by IBC in the interest of retaining an open exhibition environment and fairness for all exhibitors.
 IBC reserve the right to enforce compliance and if advised amends are not implemented, terminate any violation to this rule.

 Any structures above 4m and up to 7m is classed as in the Skyline Zone.
 This zone must be as transparent as possible, and it is each exhibitor’s responsibility to ensure that structures in this zone do not unduly block the through-view to the hall and neighbouring exhibitor stands by masking or dominating the surrounding skyline.
-Any portion of a structure (column, internal wall, banner or stand structure erected from the floor or hanging banner) that is above 4m, should not block the view from behind by physically occupying more than 50% of the stand width as seen from any direction.
-For example, if the dimensions of your stand are 10m x 30m, then the approximate dimensions of a box banner occupying the Skyline Zone should be a maximum of 5m in width x 15m in length.
+Any portion of a structure (column, internal wall, hanging banner or a structure erected from the floor) that is above 4m, should not block the view from behind by physically occupying more than 50% of the stand width from any direction.
+For example, if your stand is 10m x 30m, then the approximate dimensions of a box banner occupying the Skyline Zone should be a maximum of 5m in width x 15m in length.

 Whilst IBC have a preference for exhibitors to remain a shell scheme in this area, we do not wish to stifle creativity so should you choose to build in these areas, please adhere to the following rules:

-- Exhibitors must supply Abraxys with stand designs and the necessary health and safety documentation
+• Exhibitors and their stand builders must supply Abraxys with stand plan designs and the necessary health and safety documentation via the Stand Plan Submission link

-- Rigging is permitted but must comply with the IBC Skyline Rule (please note that rigging points are limited in shell areas and so these cannot be guaranteed)
+• Rigging is permitted but must comply with the IBC Skyline Rule (please note that rigging points are limited in shell areas and cannot be guaranteed)

 STAND BOUNDARIES